shlokmehrotra/Convocare/README.md

-# Kronos
+# Convocare
 A voice powered healthcare app for DVHacks 2019.

-_created by: Vishakh Arora, Shubham Kumar, Shlok Mehrotra, and Pranav Srisankar_
+_created by: Vishakh Arora, Shubham Kumar, and Shlok Mehrotra_

 ### Problem we wish to solve